🔍 공개 퀴즈 검색

 3. Add resistance

-4. Increase current or stronger magnets ✓
+4. More current/stronger magnets ✓

 DC motor uses: